 Don’t live in or near a big city?
 You can still capture brilliant lights and get an urban atmosphere from highways or roads.
 Even in a small town, streets can look lively in night photos, especially if you’re taking a long exposure.
 Then, a little traffic can seem like a lot, as each car leaves a streak of light in the photo.

-Empty roads can be a cool night subject, too.
-Though the lighting might be trickier, empty roads have moody, desolate look that’s great for photos.
+Empty roads can be a cool subject for night photography, too.
+Though the lighting might be trickier, empty roads have moody, desolate look that’s great for nighttime photos.

 John Collins – Multiple Trailing Tail Lights